lung

 Adenocarcinoma in situ of the lung

-What is adenocarcinoma in situ of the lung?
-Adenocarcinoma in situ (AIS) is a type of non-invasive lung cancer.
-It is called non-invasive because the tumour cells have not spread beyond the surface of the small airspaces called alveoli in the lung.
-In order for a tumour to be called AIS, it cannot be larger …
+Adenocarcinoma in situ (AIS) is a type of early-stage, non-invasive lung cancer.
+The term non-invasive refers to the fact that the cancer cells have not spread beyond the inner lining of the small air sacs (alveoli) within the lungs.
+To be classified as adenocarcinoma in situ, the tumour must be no larger than 3.0 centimeters …

 Read More »